Dual Degree: MJEd and MAJS

 You are responsible to ensure that all of your application materials are received; we welcome calls or emails from candidates regarding the status of their applications.

-Application deadlines are May 15 for fall admission and Nov.
+Application deadlines are May 15 for fall admission, with a priority date of March 1, and Nov.
 15 for spring admission.
 Extensions are granted on a case-by-case basis, though financial aid awards may be more limited for late applications.

 All applicants must submit the following materials: